 Insights and analytics

-Analytics data for your repositories is available on the Insights and analytics dashboard at the following URL: https://hub.docker.com/orgs/{namespace}/insights.
-The dashboard contains a chart visualization of the usage data, as well as a table where you can download the data as CSV files.
+You can find analytics data for your repositories on the Insights and analytics dashboard at the following URL: https://hub.docker.com/orgs/{namespace}/insights/images.
+The dashboard contains a visualization of the usage data and a table where you can download the data as CSV files.

 To view data in the chart: